 The Caliper Profile is a sales assessment that allows you to test different skill sets depending on the role you’re hiring for, such as a consultative sales executive or a technical sales representative.
 Delivered either online or in person, this test can be used as a take-home assessment or a proctored assignment.
 You can deliver it during the interview process and wait for the candidate to finish it right then and there.

-This assessment evaluates 280 behaviors, 56 competencies, and 21 behavioral traits, ensuring that you miss nothing about your candidates.
+I find this assessment impressive: It evaluates 280 behaviors, 56 competencies, and 21 behavioral traits, ensuring that you miss nothing about your candidates.
 However, this thoroughness comes at a premium cost, and you’d have to inquire with Caliper to find out the exact fee per candidate.
-For that reason, we recommend using it in the middle or final rounds, when your candidate pool has whittled down to fewer than ten people.
+For that reason, I recommend using it in the middle or final rounds, when your candidate pool has been whittled down to fewer than 10 people.

 3. SalesDNA by MTD Training Specialists

-Once your candidate has completed the questionnaire, the results will be sent to their email, at which point they can then forward them to you.
-Just make sure to instruct them to check the box that reads “I give you permission to email my personalised report” on the initial screen.
+Once your candidate has completed the questionnaire, the results will be sent to their email, at which point they can forward them to you.
+Just make sure to instruct them to check the box that reads, “I give you permission to email my personalized report” on the initial screen.

 4. The DriveTest® by SalesDrive